renatorf0910/webScraping/README.md

 Welcome to my test about web scraping

-to install the tools use:
+To install the tools use:

 # LINUX/MAC-OS
 python3 -m venv venv